|Download this article in .PDF format

-A reasonable approximation is that the expected torque (mechanical) efficiency at stall will be between 75 and 95% for most motors.
+A reasonable approximation is that the expected torque (mechanical) efficiency at stall will be 75 to 95% for most motors.

 Determining flow leakage is more complicated.
 It is the leakage flow through the motor when full supply pressure is applied to the valve inlet port and the motor has so much load on the shaft that it cannot turn.
 Clearly, the only flow will be that which leaks through the motor's internal clearances.
 The value will be small compared to the flow at full speed.